-Manchester United Women v Everton Women
+Man Utd come from behind to beat Everton

 Post update

-Attempt blocked.
-Ella Toone (Manchester United Women) right footed shot from the left side of the box is blocked.
-Assisted by Maria Thorisdottir.
+Attempt missed.
+Aurora Galli (Everton Women) left footed shot from the centre of the box is close, but misses to the left.
+Assisted by Poppy Pattinson with a cross.

 Post update